jynxora/Linux-Basics-for-Hackers-Chapterwise-Notes/README.md

 ## 🧠 Why These Notes?

 This is not a cheat sheet.
-It’s a **learning archive** built from raw effort, updated daily:
+It’s a **learning archive** built from raw effort, regularly updated:
 - Clean structure for revision & reuse
 - PDF + Markdown formats
 - Built alongside practical tasks, CTFs, and Volatility workflows